wintercms/docs/services-events.md

 <a name="basic-usage"></a>
 ## Basic usage

->**Note:** For a list of all events available in Winter CMS itself, see the [api documentation](https://wintercms.com/docs/api/translator/beforeresolve).

 The `Event` class provides a simple observer implementation, allowing you to subscribe and listen for events in your application.
 For example, you may listen for when a user signs in and update their last login date.

     Event::listen('auth.login', function($user) {